datastructures-js/datastructures-js/README.md

 ```
 git push origin fix-branch
 ```
-then create a pull request.
+Then create a pull request.

-changes are review then merged if all is ok.
+Changes are reviewed then merged if all is ok.

+Thanks.

 ## License
 The MIT License.
 Full License is [here](https://github.com/eyas-ranjous/datastructures-js/blob/master/LICENSE)